-For additional details about how Router is part of InnoDB cluster, see InnoDB Cluster.
+For additional details about how Router is part of InnoDB Cluster, see MySQL AdminAPI.

 For client applications to handle failover, they need to be aware of the InnoDB cluster topology and know which MySQL instance is the PRIMARY.
 While it is possible for applications to implement that logic, MySQL Router can provide and handle this functionality for you.